-Our Safeguarding Mentors are students who are trained to help any student who is feeling worried or upset about feeling bullied, they offer a friendly face to students who seem down or alone and just need someone to talk to.
+Our Student Safeguarding Mentors are trained to help any student who is feeling worried or upset about feeling bullied, they offer a friendly face to students who seem down or alone and just need someone to talk to.
 Mentors meet regularly with Year 7 groups, deliver Citizenship Sessions, are the first students in the country to receive Hate Crime training and are also Domestic Violence Champions..

 Our Student Safeguarding Mentors are out and about in the school yard before registration, at break and at lunchtime.
 In addition to Heads of Year, Tutors and Staff who are always there to help students with problems, Safeguarding Mentors provide an optional first port of call and another avenue for students to report to, they are a key component of our whole school approach to nurture the mental health and emotional well being of students.

 Our Safeguarding Mentors were proud to host Diana Award Anti-Bullying Training here at school where over 100 students from across the region met to creatively explore and understand the topic of bullying.
 They had the opportunity to network with other passionate young people, exchange ideas, share good practice and shape / enhance their own Schools’ Anti-Bullying programmes.

 For more information and resources visit the Diana Award Anti-Bullying Programme